 Do you know what it sounds like as your boots crunch across a glacier?
 Have you ever spent time in a territory utterly untouched by human development?
 Have you been stunned into silence by staggering beauty?
 Have you wondered what it must be like to float past a pack of wolves beneath 15,000-foot peaks?

 Shakespeare’s assertion that “Man is the measure of all things” could not have been made by anyone who has spent time in the North.
 In this land, man is humbled by the sheer mythic proportions of the landscape.
-The rivers and the vastness of space were made for Titans to roam and explore; the towering mountains were merely their thrones.

 At over 150 miles in length, the Tatshenshini River is surrounded by a system of international parks—British Columbia’s Tatshenshini Wilderness Preserve, the Yukon’s Kluane National Park and Alaska’s Glacier Bay National Park and Preserve.
 “The Tat” is therefore the largest preserved river system in the world.
-It also springs from a collection of sources in a glacial region that extends from the northwest corner of B.C. into the Yukon and Alaska—the largest non-polar ice cap in the world.
+It also springs from a collection of sources in a glacial region that extends from the northwest corner of British Columbia into the Yukon and Alaska—the largest non-polar ice cap in the world.

 An OARS rafting trip in Alaska is an adventure in time, taking you back to an era before cell phones, cars, or people, where nature resides in delicate balance.
 Join us for an inspirational journey along the rugged and remote Tatshenshini River as it flows from the Yukon Territories through British Columbia and into Alaska.

 Why OARS in Alaska?

 While on a 1977 Tatshenshini River rafting trip in Alaska, OARS Founder and President George Wendt, witnessed a vastness even greater in magnitude than the Grand Canyon.
 It was a profound experience for him to travel approximately 150 miles through territory utterly untouched by human development.